gloriousky/gloriousky/README.md

 <p align="center">
   Hello, I'm David.
 I have a gentle personality and enjoy exploring the unknown.
 I am always seeking to find the root cause of problems and their solutions.
 As for me, work is not just a job, but also an opportunity to grow and thrive.
-Currently, I work as a frontend engineer at a startup .
-My main responsibilities include web development, communicating with PMs to clarify requirements, collaborating with backend developers to integrate APIs, testing product compatibility on different devices and browsers.
-I have worked on projects related to live streaming and sports events.
+Currently, I work as a frontend engineer at a startup.
+My primary tasks involve web development, engaging with project managers to define requirements, working with backend developers to integrate APIs, and testing product compatibility across multiple devices and browsers.
+I've worked on initiatives including live streaming and sporting events.
- I believe in the principles of Clean Code and strive to develop components with low coupling and high scalability.
-I am also passionate about Functional programming!
+ I believe in the Clean Code principles and attempt to create components with little coupling and high scalability.
+I am also enthusiastic about functional programming!
 </p>

 <h2 align="center">🔧 Languages and Tools</h2>